navicore/EventHubsKafkaReceiver/README.md

 # UNDER CONSTRUCTION - NOT WORKING QUITE YET

+# temporarily inlining the src from the azure event hubs master repo (waiting on a jar for v2.0.3)

 # EventHubs Kafka Receiver

 write data from an Azure Event Hub to Kafka